OpsLevel/terraform-provider-opslevel/docs/resources/check_has_recent_deploy.md

 - `category` (String) The id of the category the check belongs to.
 - `days` (Number) The number of days to check since the last deploy.
-- `enabled` (Boolean) Whether the check is enabled or not.
-Do not use this field in tandem with 'enable_on'.
 - `level` (String) The id of the level the check belongs to.
 - `name` (String) The display name of the check.

 ### Optional

 - `enable_on` (String) The date when the check will be automatically enabled.
  If you use this field you should add both 'enabled' and 'enable_on' to the lifecycle ignore_changes settings.
  See example in opslevel_check_manual for proper configuration.
+- `enabled` (Boolean) Whether the check is enabled or not.
+Do not use this field in tandem with 'enable_on'.
 - `filter` (String) The id of the filter of the check.
 - `last_updated` (String)
-- `notes` (String) Additional information about the check.
+- `notes` (String) Additional information to display to the service owner about the check.
 - `owner` (String) The id of the team that owns the check.

 ### Read-Only

+- `description` (String) The description the check.
-- `id` (String) The ID of this resource.
+- `id` (String) The id of the check.

 ## Import